vinayak500/DATA-STRUCTURE-AND-ALGORITHIM/README.md

 find middle of linked list\
 check palindrome\
 add 2 numbers represented by linked list\
-remove duplicate numbers for the sorted linked list
+remove duplicate numbers for the sorted linked list\
+delete node by address

 ## Stacks
 Stacks using STL\